YIZHE12/DataScienceMakeEasy/data_structures/README.md

 5. Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes.

+During insertion, you always insert a red node, but it can be changed color later.

 ## Heap
 An array represented by an almost (unless you insert null then it is totally) compeleted binary tree.
 Although it is a tree structure, it is often stored as an array to save space.